 Ghana charts new course to fast-track Tuberculosis control

-Kumasi, Oct 5, GNA - An innovative electronic tele-radiography project aimed at aiding quick, ultimate diagnosis of Tuberculosis (TB) cases to enhance comprehensive treatment and cure towards the elimination of the deadly infectious disease, has taken off in the country.
+An innovative electronic tele-radiography project aimed at aiding quick, ultimate diagnosis of Tuberculosis (TB) cases to enhance comprehensive treatment and elimination of the deadly infectious disease, has taken off in the country.

-Dr Alexander Segbefia, Minister of Health launching the project at a two-day stakeholder workshop underway in Kumasi said the 12 year Public-Private-Partnership project is named 'Accelerating Tuberculosis Case Detection in Ghana'.
+Dr Alexander Segbefia, Minister of Health, launching the project at a two-day stakeholder workshop in Kumasi said the 12 year long Public-Private-Partnership project is named “Accelerating Tuberculosis Case Detection in Ghana”.

-He said under the novelty project, being implemented only in Ghana in the whole of Africa, 50 hospitals across the country have been selected for the installation of the state-of-art tele-x-ray equipment, to provide an increased access to mandatory free diagnostic screening to a target of over 75,000 suspected TB sufferers who are missed annually partly, due to misdiagnosis.
+He said under the novelty project, being implemented in Ghana, 50 hospitals across the country have been selected for the installation of the state-of-art tele-x-ray equipment, to provide increased access to mandatory free diagnostic screening to a target of over 75,000 suspected TB sufferers who are missed annually, partly due to misdiagnosis.

 It is receiving co-financing from the Government of Ghana and the Netherlands Government in a 65-35 per cent cost- sharing arrangement respectively.